projectSon/donation_system/README.md

-# Donation System using Ethereum
+# Donation System using Block Chain